ainformatico/cjoiner/README.md

     @import mixins
     @import general

+    ### other.yaml (other files)
+    files:
+      - file-1.extension
+      - file-2.extension
+      - file-3.extension

-Will generate two compressed files and two debug files:
+Will generate two compressed files and two debug files for javascript and sass files, and other file for the other files:

 1. `/work/project/output/all.1.0.0.0.js`
 2. `/work/project/output/all.debug.js`
 3. `/work/project/output/css.1.0.0.0.js`
 4. `/work/project/output/css.debug.js`
+5. `/work/project/output/files.1.1.1.1.output`

 Requirements
 ----------------------------------------